-New Scots outcome(s) and theme(s)

-rights; access; employability and welfare

-Project aim

 52 week programme to support up to 10 participants to become fully employable

 Organisation(s) involved in delivery Geographical reach of project

 Western Isles Council Outer Hebrides

 DWP

-Description of project

-support up to 10 participants through the
+European Structural Funds secured to support up to 10 participants through the following:

-following:

-8 week DWP Placement
+- 8 week DWP Placement

-• 12 week Employability Placeme ent
+- 12 week Employability Placement

-8 week DWP Placement
+- 8 week DWP Placement

-18 week volunteer programme
+- 18 week volunteer programme

-Funding covers a Training Assistant po st to assist with the introduction of the following:
+Funding covers a Training Assistant post to assist with the introduction of the following:

-1-1 coaching and mentoring
+- 1-1 coaching and mentoring

-Transitional support
+- Transitional support

-Practical skills training
+- Practical skills training

-Accredited bespoke training
+- Accredited bespoke training

-Confidence building and persor nal development
+- Confidence building and personal development

-Job search activities, work expension erience and aftercare support
+- Job search activities, work experience and aftercare support

-Enhanced accredited literacy, r numeracy and computing training
+- Enhanced accredited literacy, numeracy and computing training

-Interview and CV skills
+- Interview and CV skills

-Lifeskills, budgeting and health and safety
+- Lifeskills, budgeting and health and safety

-Project Outcomes

-o 1 frequent contact with those seeking employment -

-assisting with job search activities, transitional support once they enter placement, and

-continued reviews to identify needs and required support.
+The Training Assistant post has meant frequent contact with those seeking employment - assisting with job search activities, transitional support once they enter placement, and continued reviews to identify needs and required support.

-• 1 Defugee started on an 9 week k DW/D Placement went onto complete his core

-1 Refugee started on an 8 week DWP Placement, went onto complete his core skills through Employability Fund, and is now employed part-time in the Council's

-skills through Employability Fund, and is now employed part-time in the Council's Reprographics Unit and is also a part-time Modern Apprentice.
-The Training

-Assistant supported him though his driving theory and practical, which he has now
+- 1 Refugee started on an 8 week DWP Placement, went onto complete his core skills through Employability Fund, and is now employed part-time in the Council's Reprographics Unit and is also a part-time Modern Apprentice.
+The Training Assistant supported him though his driving theory and practical, which he has now passed. - 1 Refugee is employed by the Council on a temporary contract, as a Textiles Modern Apprentice.
+The Training Assistant support has helped him improve his communication skills greatly and is helping him with skills required for self-employment.

-Assistant supported him though his driving theory and practical, which he has now passed.

-Council on a temporary contract, as a Textiles

-Modern Apprentice.
-The Training Assistant support has helped him improve his